Probability and Area

 Area of triangle BRC = xy

-Probability of striking triangle BRC=
+Probability of striking triangle BRC =

 Probability of striking triangle BRC or unshaded region =

-We welcome your feedback, comments and questions about this site - please submit your feedback via our Feedback page.
+We welcome your feedback, comments and questions about this site or page.
+Please submit your feedback or enquiries via our Feedback page.